mfhodges/BeanieBabiesApi/README.md

-This Static React App was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and gets data from __ INSERT HERE__
+This Static React App was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and gets data from a local static file `/src/data/Data.min.js`.

 ## Available Scripts